tonsky/tonsky.github.io/_posts/2018-12-29-slow-wrong.md

 I know.
 But still, I think you kind of can compare them.
 They are all general-purpose languages, after all, and in the end what matters is if you have a working program on your hand and if it can produce the answer in a reasonable time.
 It doesn’t really matter how the developer arrived there.
 You might get some comfort in thinking that it does, but nobody really cares.

-Imagine this: there’s a plane from Moscow to Novosibirsk, the heart of Siberia, that takes 4 hours to flight 2800 kilometers.
+Imagine this: there’s a plane from Moscow to Novosibirsk, the heart of Siberia, that takes 4 hours to fly 2800 kilometers.
 And there’s also a train that takes three days to cover the same distance.
 The train has no shower, bad food, beds you can’t sleep in.
 And the plane is a comfortable modern airplane.
 Which one would you choose?
 The price is the same.
 The only difference is your comfort and your time.

 <figure><img src="train.jpg"></figure>